sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Form/readme.md

 ### Notes

-- *Combobox met meerdere items* works but there is no callback event (like `combobox-select`) once items are selected.
+- *Combobox met meerdere items* works but should be updated if available in the future.
+There is no callback event (like `combobox-select`) once items are selected.
 Nor is there a callback event when a selected item is removed.
-Manually added an update to the selected items by reading the selected values when the combobox closes, as onclick (removing) of a selected item.
+Added an update to the selected items by reading the selected values when the combobox closes (*this is not optimal*).
+Also added an onclick event when removing a selected item.
 - *Combobox ajax calls* has not been implemented as indicated since ajax calls should not be part of Blazor.
-Instead the bound Value should be used to have C# do the API call.
-Then when the call is loaded and the Items are filled, the `Open()` method should be called.
+Instead the bound `OnValueSet` should be used to have C# do the API call, and the items should be set again via `SetItems(<items>)`. !Importan; Set the Parameter `IsAutocomplete` to `true` for this.
 - *Combobox met objecten* has not been implemented since it is a Javascript implementation of how to make a list from an object.
 This should be handled in C#.
 - Since the filtering can (should) be part of C# the properties `filterFuncion` and `labelFunction` are not implemented.
 - The `query` property is not implemented, this is represented by `Value` which can be bound to the Combobox.
-- The `validationError` is also not implemented; this can be done in blazor by validating the bound Value vs the bound Items if needed be (Parameter ErrorText van be set).
+- The `validationError` is also not implemented; this can be done in blazor by validating the bound `Value` vs. the bound `Items`.
+The Parameter `ErrorText` can be set with a message.
+- There is no known method of changing the text "Geen resultaten gevonden".

 ## Filter